djsaunde/NYCHotelData/README.md

 ### Pre-processing taxicab data

 In order to reduce the large volume of the NYC taxi data, we can safely discard trips which don't begin at or end up *near* any of the hotels in our list.
 This nearness is specified by some *distance* criterion in feet.
-Also, we may only be interested in *pickups* or *dropoffs* near hotels, or the combination thereof.
+Also, we may only be interested in *pick-ups* or *drop-offs* near hotels, or the combination thereof.

 Once some (or all) taxicab data is downloaded (A few hundred gigabytes!
 Consider using high-performance computing (HPC) resources), one can use the script `preprocess_data.py` in the `code` directory to throw away unneeded trips.
-This script accepts arguments `distance` (distance from hotel criterion), `file_name` (name of file to pre-process), `n_hotels` (number of hotels, in order, to pre-process with respect to; used for debugging purposes), `n_jobs` (number of CPU threads to use for parallel computing), and `file_idx` (index of data file in alphabetically ordered list of data file names; used in bash scripts for massive parallelization).
+This script accepts arguments `distance` (distance from hotel criterion), `file_name` (name of file to pre-process), `n_hotels` (number of hotels, in order, to pre-process with respect to; used for debugging purposes), `n_jobs` (number of CPU threads to use for parallel computing), and `file_idx` (index of data file in alphabetically ordered list of data file names; used in bash scripts for parallelization).
 An example run of this script is as follows:

 ```
 python preprocess_data.py --distance 300 --file_name yellow_tripdata_2013-01.csv --n_jobs 8